Central pattern generator: Neuromodulation

 The effects of neuromodulators are distributed throughout the CPG network.
 Specially, dopamine was shown to affect cellular and synaptic properties of nearly all components of the crustacean pyloric network.
 Moreover, dopamine can have opposing effects on different components of the network.
 As such, the final output of the network reflects a combination of modulatory actions on individual components.

-Modulation alters CPG neuron complement by switching neurons between networks and fusing formerly separate networks into larger entities.
+Modulation alters CPG neurons

 Neuronal composition of CPGs can vary with the state of the system.
 Neuromodulators can activate or inhibit neurons of the CPGs and can even combine different networks into one.
 For example, in the lobster stomatogastric nervous system the neuropeptide, red pigment concentrating hormone, can strengthen synapses between two different networks to create a single, combined rhythm.
 Neuromodulators can also result in switching of neurons from one network to another.

 Sensory feedback

 Although the theory of central pattern generation calls for basic rhythmicity and patterning to be centrally generated, CPGs can respond to sensory feedback to alter the patterning in behaviorally appropriate ways.
 Alteration of the pattern is difficult because feedback received during only one phase may require changed movement in the other parts of the patterned cycle to preserve certain coordination relationships.
 For example, walking with a pebble in the right shoe alters the entire gait, even though the stimulus is only present while standing on the right foot.
 Even during the time when the left foot is down and the sensory feedback is inactive, action is taken to prolong the right leg swing and extend the time on the left foot, leading to limping.
 This effect could be due to widespread and long-lasting effects of the sensory feedback on the CPG or due to short-term effects on a few neurons that in turn modulate nearby neurons and spread the feedback through the entire CPG in that way.
 Some degree of modulation is required to allow one CPG to assume multiple states in response to feedback.